 When I started to work for the Amity Foundation three years ago, my first site visit took me to a village school project in Hunan.
 At that time, a new academic building had just been rebuilt after the previous building had been demolished due to the danger of collapsing.
-Fast forward three years later, I returned to visit the school, and got to experience how this school contributed to a new development dynamic in the village.
+Three years later, I returned to visit the school and experienced how continuous financial support of this school contributed to a new development dynamic in the village.

 Education is highly valued in the Chinese society, and if quality educational access is ensured, the government and villagers are likely to invest more in their village and its infrastructure.
-In 2013, after the completion of the new academic building, new governmental guidelines for poverty alleviation came into effect in Hunan.
+In 2013 new governmental provincial guidelines for poverty alleviation came into effect in Hunan.
 "Poor villagers could apply for up to 50,000 Yuan to build their own home," explains Li Ling, Amity’s project officer.
-Today, three years later, I have to look closely to realize that I am in the same village again.
-Before, a dirty and unpaved road led to the village and by the time we arrived it was soaked and impassable by car.
+Today, three years later, I have to look closely to realize that I am in the same village as before in 2014.
+Before, a dirty and unpaved road led to the village and by the time we arrived in 2014, it was soaked and impassable by car.
 In 2017, the muddy road has been replaced by a concrete road that was built by the government.
 The street stretches into the village and to the school—looking around the street, new buildings have been built, and even more are under construction.
 Instead of a raised earth hill, the schoolyard is now surrounded by a wall, adorned with a beautiful gate.

-In 2014, the access to the village was a muddy road (left).
-Three years later the students of the school warmly welcomed us on a concrete street (right)
+In 2014, Mountain Dog (in the front ) accessed the village on a muddy road (left).
+Three years later we could enter on a concrete street (right)

 In 2014, the director's bedroom was shabby (left) and the whole dormitory was in the danger of collapsing (right)